jackw01/scanlight/hw_v2.md

 Both of these scans have been inverted and color balanced *without* any calibration for light source luminance or color uniformity.
 Negatives are 6x6 medium format Kodak Ektar 100.

 All this is achieved using a simpler optical design inspired by professional film scanner light sources, using a reflective housing and single high-quality acrylic diffuser to improve both color mixing and luminance uniformity over version 1.
+The diffuser is made from ACRYLITE® Satinice light-diffusing acrylic, which has a finely textured surface that hides fingerprints and scratches and is easy to keep clean.

 **Note: Using Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom is still highly recommended no matter which light source you use.**